-- At least 26 semester hours of college coursework completed or in progress
+- Have at least 26 semester hours of college coursework completed or in progress.

 We are excited that you are ready to pursue a career in education!
 Admission to the teacher education program is competitive; satisfying the minimum criteria does not guarantee acceptance.
 Please also note that some requirements will take longer than others to complete.
 All applicants should plan accordingly.

 - One letter of recommendation from a college-level instructor, professor, graduate student instructor, lab instructor, or a teaching assistant, who can submit their letters directly to email@example.com or drop-off at Education Building room 151.

 - A Personal Statement of 1,000 words addressing each of the following:

 - Looking back on your K-12 experiences, how would you describe yourself as a student?